Mexican nobility: Indigenous nobles under Spanish rule

-During Spanish domain, indigenous nobles were referred to as caciques (term imported from the Antilles), maintaining political relevance as rulers of the repúblicas de indios (self-governed indigenous states), as well as receiving access to educational institutions (such as the Jesuit colleges and the Royal and Pontifical University of Mexico), as well as accessing Spanish institutions of organized nobility (like the Spanish military orders).
+During Spanish rule, indigenous nobles were referred to as caciques (term imported from the Antilles), maintaining political relevance as rulers of the repúblicas de indios (self-governed indigenous states), as well as receiving access to educational institutions (such as the Jesuit colleges and the Royal and Pontifical University of Mexico), as well as accessing Spanish institutions of organized nobility (like the Spanish military orders).
 At the time, religious convents were intended for specific social and ethnic groups, being the convents of indias cacicas some of the most privileged (such as the Corpus Christi convent in Mexico City).
 Nevertheless, the succession laws of Spanish tradition slowly permeated the Amerindian traditions, altering access to this elite class to patrilineal descendants of ancient rulers, in opposition to the mixed-lineal descent of their ancient traditions.

 While numerous indigenous families and individuals were recognized as nobles by the Crown of Castile, certain populations who were specially active in the conquest and colonization of what was later known as the New Spain were also distinguished with collective nobility, this included the Tlaxcalan and Quauhquecholan peoples, who collectively gained the condition of hidalgos, a privilege that had only been received by the Basque people of the Iberian Peninsula.
 Many of these nobles resettled into western and northern Mexico to help pacify tribes there.

-Some Amerindian nobles, like the Mixtec Villagómez family, were among the richest landowners in the New Spain, retaining their Mixtec identity, speaking the Mixtec language and even keeping a collection of valuable Mixtecan documents.
+Some Amerindian nobles, like the Mixtec Villagómez family, were among the richest landowners in New Spain, retaining their Mixtec identity, speaking the Mixtec language and even keeping a collection of valuable Mixtecan documents.
 Nevertheless, most indigenous nobles lost their privileges at the fall of the Spanish Empire, losing all recognition, as with all Mexican nobles, with the birth of the modern Mexican Republic.